deansher/Cy/README.md

 - *Principal*: the primary author of a particular set of software components.

-- *Peer*: creates software and information for his own purposes, but that may be useful to the principal.
-(A peer acts as a Principal from the perspective of his own projects.)
+- *Peer*: creates software and information for his own purposes, but that may be useful to the Principal.
+(A Peer acts as a Principal from the perspective of his own projects.)

-- *Freelancer*: assists the principal in a "work for hire" capacity, such as by coding to a spec or generating test cases.
+- *Freelancer*: assists the Principal in a "work for hire" capacity, such as by coding to a spec or generating test cases.
 (A Freelancer acts as a Principal from the perspective of the tasks that he takes on.)